vnseattle/no-reducer/package/README.md

 *The details of how to use them in basic and advanced in below*

 ### Create
-This function is used to create an object or an array inside of the root dynamic store.
+This function is used to create an object or an array inside of the root No  store.
 Each object has a unique name; if there is a *duplicated name*, the object's value will be *overridden*.

 #### Create an object or array